rlane/rust-gamedev-kit/README.md

     ./build.sh

 This installs Rust and all the libraries to the `install` directory.
-It also creates a `env.sh` script that defines environment variables telling Rust where the installed libraries are.

-To get ready to build a project that uses these libraries:

-    source env.sh

-This sets up PATH and RUST_PATH.
-Now you can cd to your project's directory and run `rustpkg install`.
+You can add the `install/bin` directory to your PATH, or run rustc directly from there when compiling your project.

 Platforms
 =========